 - At all times, make sure your information on GMB is correct, complete, and up-to-date.

-Remember: business listings that have been claimed and are regularly updated on Google My Business — and which also boast strong reviews and ratings — are the ones most likely to rank at the top of local search and be featured in the Google Maps Pack.
+Remember: Google Business Profiles or listings that have been claimed and are regularly updated on Google My Business — and which also boast strong Google reviews and ratings — are the ones most likely to rank at the top of local search and be featured in the Google Maps Pack.

 Leverage the Power of Online Reviews

-Consumers depend on online reviews to find great businesses from local search.
-That’s why reviews are heavily factored into the way Google approaches search and Google 3-pack rankings: they add another dimension of trustworthiness to a business.
+Consumers depend on online reviews to find great businesses from local searches.
+That’s why reviews are heavily factored into the way Google approaches search and rankings: they add another dimension of trustworthiness to a business.

 According to online reviews statistics, people don’t really trust businesses with lower than 4-star ratings.
 80% of consumers say the star ratings they trust the most are 4.0, 4.5, and 5 stars.